 - ground floor for weighing business; and over that a

 - first floor counting house plus “a certain little chamber for use as a latrine”1.

-The Customs House was centrally and conveniently situated on the quay and described as commodious and well arranged.
-In front of the Customs House was the Town Beam, or Staple Cross (man-sized scales), there since mediaeval days for weighing goods through the port.
+The Custom House was centrally and conveniently situated on the quay and described as commodious and well arranged.
+In front of the Custom House was the Town Beam, or Staple Cross (man-sized scales), there since mediaeval days for weighing goods through the port.
 The replica there today was placed in 1947.
 It was known as the King’s beam, and was administered by the King’s officers with the King’s weights.